AICC/CMI-5_Spec_Current/cmi5_spec.md

 <tr><th align="left">Display</th><td>{ "en-US" : "Terminated" }</td></tr>
 <tr><th align="left">Description</th><td>The verb "Terminated" indicates that the AU was terminated by the Learner and that the AU will not be recording any more statements for the launch session.</td></tr>
 <tr><th align="left" nowrap>AU Obligations</th><td>The AU MUST record a statement containing the "Terminated" verb.
 This statement MUST be the last statement (of any kind) recorded by the AU in a session.</td></tr>
 <tr><th align="left" nowrap>LMS Obligations</th><td>The LMS MUST use the "Terminated" statement to determine that the AU session has ended.
-Upon receiving an "Terminated" statement, the LMS MUST wait a specified period of time (defined by the LMS implementation) after which it MUST reject statements (of any kind) for the AU session.
-In the absence of an "Terminated" statement the LMS will make the determination if an AU abnormally terminated a session by monitoring new statement or state API calls made for the same learner/course registration for a different AU.
-The LMS MUST record a "Abandoned" statement on behalf of the AU indicating an abnormal session termination per section 9.3.8 Abandoned.
+Upon receiving a "Terminated" statement, the LMS MUST wait a specified period of time (defined by the LMS implementation) after which it MUST reject statements (of any kind) for the AU session.
 </td></tr>
 <tr><th align="left">Usage</th><td>See obligations.</td></tr>
 </table>